Salih2000/MIS326_MyCustomLaptops/README.md

 # Requirements
 To develop this system, the following requirements were followed:

-The .NET Framework should be used to create web applications.
+The .NET Framework or .NEtcore should be used to create web applications.
 The front-end code (client-side code) should be developed using HTML, CSS, and JavaScript.
 The back-end code (server-side code) should be developed using C#.
 The database schema should be designed to support the requirements